pupil-labs/aois_module/README.rst

 **Introduction**
 ----------------

 The Pupil Labs AOIs Module leverages the powerful GroundingSAM framework to automate the process of defining Areas of Interest (AOIs) within the Reference Image Mapper/Marker Mapper enrichment in Cloud.
 This innovative tool offers a user-friendly web interface, allowing for the upload of reference images and the specification of desired segmentation parameters.
-By utilizing https://github.com/IDEA-Research/Grounded-Segment-Anything for segmentation, and facilitating mask submission through our Cloud API (https://api.cloud.pupil-labs.com/v2), this module significantly streamlines the enrichment process, eliminating the need for manual mask drawing.
+By utilizing `GroundingSAM <https://github.com/IDEA-Research/Grounded-Segment-Anything>`_ for segmentation, and facilitating mask submission through our `Cloud API <https://api.cloud.pupil-labs.com/v2>`_, this module significantly streamlines the enrichment process, eliminating the need for manual mask drawing.

 **Quick Start with Google Colab**
 ---------------------------------